bitwarden/help/_articles/security/emergency-access.md

 ### User Access

 Trusted emergency contacts can be granted one of the following user access levels:
-- **View**: When an emergency access request is granted, this user is granted view/read access to all items in your personal Vault.
+- **View**: When an emergency access request is granted, this user is granted view/read access to all items in your personal Vault, including passwords of Login items.

-   {% callout success %}As the grantor, you may revoke access to a grantee with **View** access at any time.{% endcallout %}
+   {% callout success %}As the grantor, you may [revoke access](#revoking-access) to a grantee with **View** access at any time.{% endcallout %}

 - **Takeover**: When an emergency access request is granted, this user can create a Master Password for permanent read/write access to your Vault (this will **replace** your previous Master Password).
 Takeover disables any [Two-step Login Methods]({% link _articles/two-step-login/setup-two-step-login.md %}) enabled for the account.